ktbarrett/ktbarrett.github.io/_posts/2024-07-24-cocotb-resolve-x.md

 Synthesis might care about people using `X` to mark unused variables and "don't care" situations for optimization, but verification has different concerns.
 Namely, `X` is useful for catching errors.
-Case 1 and 2 explicitly do that and we can't really ignore those cases.
+Case 1 and 2 that are a part of the language explicitly do that, and we can't really ignore those cases.
-Case 4 can be leveraged to catch people using "unused" variables.
-And Case 3 doesn't conflict with that goal, as its only for describing static values.
+And case 1 and 2 in synthesis are likely also indicative of error if seen in simulation.

-The heartburn for using synthesis semantics for `X` in verification comes with Case 5 and 6.
+The heartburn for using synthesis semantics for `X` in verification comes with case 3.
 In those cases, `X` is put on a signal that may be read during verification, but instead of being an error it means: "Any valid value, I don't care".